 - Sennheiser.
 First responders can receive discounts on Sennheiser headphones with an active ID.me account.
 This deal also applies to military members and families, doctors, nurses, students, teachers, and government employees.

 - Tidal.
 First responders can sign up for the streaming music service Tidal at a discounted monthly rate.
 A premium subscription costs $5.99 a month ($4 off), and a top-tier HiFi plan costs $11.99 per month ($8 off).
-The deal applies to police, firefighters, EMTs, and other EMS workers.
+The deal applies to police, firefighters, EMTs, other EMS workers, and military service members.

 - T-Mobile.
 The cell service T-Mobile offers special plans just for first responders.
 They can get a four-line Magenta plan with 3GB of mobile hotspot data for $100 per month or a four-line Magenta Plus plan with 20GB of mobile hotspot data for $140, including taxes and fees.

 - Verizon Wireless.
-Competing cell provider Verizon also offers discounted plans to first responders as well as military members, nurses, and teachers.
+Competing cell provider Verizon also offers discounted plans to first responders.
 They pay $120 per month plus taxes and fees for a four-line Start Unlimited plan with auto-pay.
+The discount plans apply to active and retired firefighters, police, and EMS workers, and to the immediate family of those killed in the line of duty.

 Travel & Entertainment